BradleyCodeU/bradleycodeu.github.io/_apcsp/py/PyPhoneRepairCalc.md

 Fill in ALL 10 blanks in the starter code with the correct code.
 Blanks look like this: ???

-Run the following tests to make sure your code works correctly.
+When finished, type in both Test Runs to make sure your code works correctly.
+If no errors, submit to replit classroom and then go to the Canvas assignment and say "done"

-Sample Run 1:
+Test Run 1:
 ```
 How much $ can you invest in cracked-screen phones:
 999.99